fballiano/zfbridge/README.md

 Bridge class to replicate the ease of Zend_Db in Zend Framework 2.

+In zf2 there's no fetchPairs, fetchCol or fetchOne methods from Db, this class tried to fill that gap with an easy approach.

 ### LICENSE

 The files in this archive are released under the New BSD license.